Equity compensation awards

 Please be aware that gifts of appreciated non-cash assets can involve complicated tax analysis and advanced planning.
 This article is only intended to be a general overview of some donation considerations and is not intended to provide tax or legal guidance.
 In addition, all gifts to donor-advised funds are irrevocable.
 Please consult with your tax or legal advisor.

-Equity compensation award types
+Equity compensation award types generally are not transferable until vested or exercised.

 The most common forms of equity compensation awards are non-qualified stock options (NSOs), incentive stock options (ISOs), restricted stock units (RSUs), and restricted stock awards (RSAs).
 The awards themselves generally are not transferable and therefore cannot be given to charity.
 However, once these awards are vested and/or exercised—and the underlying stock is held for more than one year—they make tax-smart charitable gift options.